ndebard/ursa/docs/execution_agent.md

 agent = ExecutionAgent()

 # Run a prompt
-result = agent.run("Write and execute a python script to print the first 10 integers.")
+result = agent.invoke("Write and execute a python script to print the first 10 integers.")

 # Access the final response
 print(result["messages"][-1].content)